LearnersGuild/curriculum-app/modules/232-Trosello-Snapshot-Members-And-Teams-Epic/README.md

----
-authors:
-- "tannerwelsh"
-goal_id: 232
-team_size: 2
-title: "Trossello Snapshot: Members & Teams Epic"
-created_at: '2017-03-22T11:10:48Z'
-labels:
-- snapshot
-published: true
-level: '2'
-phase: 3
-redirect_from: "/goals/232"
-base_xp: 250
-bonus_xp: 37
----

-# Trossello Snapshot: Members & Teams Epic
+# Trossello Snapshot: Members & Teams Epic (232)

+## Skills

+- Can add features to an existing codebase
+- Can write code adhering to SOLID & DRY principles
+- Can explain what webpack is, and use it to create a bundle file

 ## Challenge Rating